dzejlanakarajic/Prediction-of-Protein-Interactions-using-GCNs/README.md

       2. Tune number of units in hidden layer 2: 64, 32, 16, 8.
       3. Tune number of training epochs from 5 to 20.
       4. Set initial learning rate to 0.001, 0.01, and 0.1.

-This project is a part of the Data Science Lab course held in the summer semmester of 2020 at the University of Passau.